 The Kyoto Protocol says that it is ok to trade in emissions, but that it should not be the major means to achieve one’s commitments.

 started implementing such programs to get a head start and to see how well it will work, while in Chicago, USA, a green house gas emissions trading market is emerging.
 Chicago and Mexico City are, for example, joining the carbon trading initiative.

 The proponents of carbon trading believe that such markets can be useful in gaining experience and developing standard framework for monitoring emissions.
 It can also help in discovering the price of reducing GHGs [greenhouse gases].
 But opponents feel that stress should be on undertaking real reductions by cutting fossil fuel use causing GHG emissions rather than on purchasing the right to pollute by buying emission allowances.

 Carbon on sale, Equity Watch, Centre for Science and Environment, June 15, 2001

 Critics argue that it will be easier to buy credits than to reduce emissions hence it won’t really work and will just be a

 Because of the collapse of the former Soviet Union, the emissions from the countries of the former Soviet Union is much reduced, but under the Kyoto agreements, they can emit up to their 1990 limits.
 In essence then, trading at 1990 limits could lead to more emissions, as summarized by the following:

-[I]n the period up to 2012, “hot-air” trading could actually lead to an increase in global emissions.
+hot-air trading could actually lead to an increase in global emissions.
 Under the Kyoto Protocol, Russia and the Ukraine secured the right to stabilise their emissions at 1990 levels by 2012.
 Since their economies collapsed after 1990, Russia and the Ukraine’s emissions are currently far below 1990 levels.
 On paper, these two countries will thus be allowed to increase their emissions by 50% and 120% respectively by 2012.
 However, their industries will not conceivably be able to grow this fast.
 Instead, they will be able to sell much of that entitlement to other countries.
-The United States has already made clear its intention to purchase this “hot air” in order to achieve a substantial proportion of its reduction requirement.
+The United States has already made clear its intention to purchase this hot air in order to achieve a substantial proportion of its reduction requirement.
 Simon Retallack, The Kyoto Loopholes, Third World Network, March 2001 © Centre for Science and Environment, 1998

 The Clean Development Mechanism (CDM) is similar to the joint implementation, but where developed countries invest in Southern, or developing countries.
 It is aimed to be a part of a program of sustainable development.